UBC-LFS/lfs-mass-mailer-flask/README.md

     - The first 5 rows will be displayed
 5. Scroll down and begin writing your email
     - You can insert variables into your email from your spreadsheet by surrounding it %, capitalizing it, and replacing spaces with underlines
+    - You may add optionally enter in email addresses into the CC field.
+If you do so, separate the email addresses with commas.
+        - The CC field also accepts variable inserts.
+If you plan to have a variable that contains multiple emails in it (for example, a CC field in the csv file that specifies 3 email addresses to CC), use the "|" symbol inside the csv file to separate them.
 6. Preview your email by clicking on the preview button
     - If you inserted variables, their values will be the values in the first row
 7. Send your email(s)